Samsung/Tizen.Appium/README.md

 #### Writing Your Test Script
 Visual Studio has a template to help add a Tizen .NET UI Test projenct to an existing your application solution:
 > Upcoming [Visual Studio Tools for Tizen](https://marketplace.visualstudio.com/items?itemName=tizen.VisualStudioToolsforTizen) will support this template.
-Until then, you can manually create and use the UI test project
+Until then, you can manually create and use the UI test project.

 1. Right click on the solution, and select File > New Project